Third Preference (EB-3)

 We Help Clients Secure EB-3 Visas in Texas

-At Pollak PLLC, our Dallas EB-3 visa attorney is an experienced and effective representative for businesses, organizations, and individuals.
+At Pollak PLLC, our Dallas EB3 visa lawyer is an experienced and effective representative for business executives, businesses, organizations, and individuals.
 Working with both petitioners and sponsors, we help clients secure EB-3 visas.
+Our firm has years of experience with immigration law and are confident in our abilities to help you navigate the legal processes of immigration.
 If you have any questions or concerns about applying for an EB-3 visa, we are more than ready to help.
 To schedule a strictly private case evaluation with a Texas immigration lawyer, please call our Dallas law office or send us a message directly through our website.

 EB-3 Requirements